sorbay/sorbay-documentation/docs/en/sorbay_risk_integration.md

 - **password**: Password field
 - **token**: Hidden field

-That might of course be different in practice, but what is crucial is that there should be a means to at least weakly authenticate a user (more precisely a userid) before using the sorbay_risk service.
+That might of course be different in practice, but what is crucial is that there should be a means to at least weakly authenticate a user (more precisely the userid) before using the sorbay_risk service.

 <span style="color:red">***TODO***</span> Where would the base URL be obtained from?
 Shown in the service GUI?
-Would it be derived from the service name, e.g, as imagined below `https://risk.sorbay.com/{service-name}`??
+Would it be derived from the service name, e.g, as assumed below `https://risk.sorbay.com/{service-name}`??

-The base URL of the sorbay_risk service depends on the service name, let's assume it is `https://risk.sorbay.com/myriskservice` below.
+The base URL of the sorbay_risk service depends on the service name, let's assume the base URL is `https://risk.sorbay.com/myriskservice` below.

 Here is the typical flow of requests and responses in case of a successful login: